dezeraecox-manuscripts/manuscript_writing/README.md

   - Also contains [resources](data_and_analysis/resources/) folder for any databases/additional resources that pertain to the analyses are stored.
 Note that these analyses are not tracked via version control, however the [resources index](data_and_analysis/resources/resources.md) file is to ensure a record of the relevant resources.
 - [versions](versions/)
   - contains all ```.docx``` versions of the manuscript labelled with manuscript shortname and version identifier
+  - for edits from collaborators, these are appended with collaborators initials and
+  - by defaults, this folder is not tracked via git to avoid exceeding the github file size limits, however the index file is.
+In addition, when incrementing versions in the index file, the commit will be tagged with a version identifier.
   - also contains [version index](versions/version_index.md) which lists all versions that have been created, and who interacts with these versions (i.e. when they are sent to and returned from collaborators)
 - [resources](resources/)
   - Contains any additional references or useful info for use during the text drafting process.
 Note that these resources are not tracked via version control, however the [resources index](resources/resources.md) file is to ensure a record of the relevant resources.